The Reconstruction of Religious Thought in Islam

-The Reconstruction of Religious Thought in Islam is a compilation of lectures delivered by Muhammad Iqbal on Islamic philosophy and published in 1930.
+The Reconstruction of Religious Thought in Islam is a compilation of lectures delivered by Muhammad Iqbal on Islamic philosophy which got published in 1930.
 These lectures were delivered by Iqbal in Madras, Hyderabad, and Aligarh.
-The last chapter, "Is Religion Possible", was added to the book from the 1934 Oxford Edition onwards.
+The last chapter, "Is Religion Possible?", was added to the book from the 1934 Oxford Edition onwards.

 In Reconstruction, Iqbal called for a re-examination of the intellectual foundations of Islamic philosophy.
 The book is a major work of modern Islamic thought.
 It was a major influence on Iranian sociologist Ali Shariati and other contemporary Muslim reformers, including Tariq Ramadan.